gatherspiel/development/CONTRIBUTING.md

 - Compile the API using mvn clean package.
 - Make sure the database password is set in your .bashrc file
+- Update the database connection configuration to use the Postgres database that was started [here](https://github.com/free-gather/backend/blob/main/src/main/java/database/utils/ConnectionProvider.java).
+Note: There is an issue to make sure an enviornment variable is used instead of manually modifying soruce code: https://github.com/free-gather/backend/issues/94
+- Start the API using `java -jar target/app.jar`.

 # Getting started with development